ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-19-professional-social-network-website-development.md

 ![professional social network website development number of social media users](/static/img/2014/12/number-of-social-media-users.jpg)Source: [Leveragenewagemedia.com 2014](https://leveragenewagemedia.com/blog/social-media-infographic/)

-With numbers like that, it doesn’t take a marketing guru to figure out the potential profit of capturing a fraction of the social media audience is almost unlimited.
+With numbers like that, it doesn't take a marketing guru to figure out the potential profit of capturing a fraction of the social media audience is almost unlimited.
 Of course, that is why so many professional social network website developers arrived on the scene over the last several years.

 ## Barely Scratched the Service or Market Saturation?